-- How to make a dance skirt
+- How to Make a Skirt from Old Shirts

-- Styling the dance outfit
+- Styling the Skirt

-- Top of the World Style linkup party No. 207
+- Top of the World Style Linkup Party No. 207

 This article – “A Skirt From A Shirt” – was featured on Links à la Mode fashion roundup by Independent Fashion Bloggers.